 Since it only needs to support a family, homesteads are much smaller than farmsteads.
 The average size of a farm is 444 acres, according to the USDA.
 Workers on farmsteads are usually very educated, skilled, and experienced people.

 Farmsteads need to have enough land to raise and breed domestic animals.
 On their property, they need to have separate places for plants, a place to hold their machinery, and a building for silage.
 Homesteads aren’t operating as a business, so they can have a fairly small property dedicated to homesteading.
 They do not need big facilities for livestock, since they usually don’t have that many animals.

-Homesteads are much smaller and only work for themselves and they are allowed to make mistakes with minimum to none expense.
+Homesteads are much smaller and only work for themselves and they are allowed to make mistakes with minimum to no expense.
 Farmsteads live in a circle of producing, selling, and gaining profit.
 They must be very cautious to maintain that circle, meaning that major mistakes are not possible.

 Also, a major difference is connecting to people.
 Farmstead’s center of attention is on customers.
 Considering they want to work as a business and have benefited from their production, they want to maintain relationships with buyers.
 Homesteaders frequently go off-grid, meaning they want to exclude themselves.
 They want to discontent with the popular world and live on their own.

 Homesteaders build their life on the land.
 More commonly, farmsteaders live on the land they work on, but sometimes they will do the farming work on the land but live in another area.
 Homesteaders will also use non-traditional farming methods.